Epicodus-Curriculum/intro-full-stack/0_1_epicodus_intro_to_pair_programming.md

 You may know the answer or have a great idea but if you're not driving then give your pair space to try things out.
 We often learn better from trial and error.
 You will get your chance to try out ideas when it is your turn to drive.
 You are still welcome to ask questions and point out typos.

 **Avoid researching something in another window without checking in first.**
 This one comes up more when working remotely.
 If you're looking something up then you're not engaged in coding and not listening to your pair.
 For the sake of learning it is best if everyone in the pair group research together, especially if the driver is stuck and not sure what to do next.
-It’s not helpful for the driver to wait while you research something alone.
+It's not helpful for the driver to wait while you research something alone.
 Invite the driver to research with you.

 **Don’t always decline the opportunity to be the driver.**
 Being the driver is challenging.
 You’re the one controlling the direction of the group and other people are watching while you code.
 It can be nerve wracking to take over driving, especially if you are not sure what to do.
 Be kind to the driver and give them a break by taking over driving.
 Challenge yourself to be outside your comfort zone.
 Even if your pair is more experienced, everyone should have an equal amount of time driving.